averriK/buildTable/README.md

 ## License

-This package is provided under the MIT License.
+This package is provided under the GPL-3.0 License.
 See the LICENSE file for more details.

 ## Author